stigtsp/jfpg/README.md

-JFPG is a smaller, greatly simplified, and more modern replacement for the GPG/PGP encryption utility.
+JFPG is a file encryption and signing utility roughly inspired by the GPG/PGP encryption utility.
 It offers a more or less similar  syntax for encryption, decryption, signing, and verification.
 It uses
 Dan Bernstein's Tweetnacl crypto library.
 JFPG only uses  modern, high speed crypto primitives